matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/gorm-golang-crud-demo.md

 ```

-To enable the logging of converted SQL output, you can uncomment the following line: Logger: logger.Default.LogMode(logger.Info).
+To enable the logging of converted SQL output, you can uncomment the following line:``` Logger: logger.Default.LogMode(logger.Info)```

 To run the Go file, open a terminal and use the following command: